| Index | Topics |

 Details

-case, the node ordering is derived by the graph.
-In both cases, the blacklist returned by
+case, the node ordering is derived from the graph.
+In both cases, ordering2blacklist() returns

-contains all the possible arcs that violate the specified node
+a blacklist containing all the possible arcs that violate the specified node ordering.

 which specifies a complete node ordering, or a list of character vectors, which specifies a partial node

 ordering.
-In the latter case, all arcs going from a node in a particular element of the list (sometimes
+In the latter case, all arcs going from a node in one list element (sometimes known as

 Value

-return a matrix of character string with two
+whitelist() and blacklist() return a matrix of character strings with two

-, if whitelist or a blacklist have been used to learn
+columns, named from and to, if a whitelist or a blacklist has been used to learn

 Author(s)